 We recently distributed a solar lantern and a collection of books for both study and pleasure to the 48 families of Mara Girls Leadership School.
 The students live in homes that have never had power or books before.
-Here's an update from Joel, who did the first family visits a few days ago with Amos and Mouline and witnessed the effects first hand.
+Here's an update from journalist Joel Reyia, who did the first family visits with Amos and Mouline and witnessed the effects first hand.

 by Joel Reyia Kapante

 "That does it!" said Naeku Meing’ati, banishing her younger sister Naserian from her reading room.
 The latter had just inadvertently extinguished her small tin kerosene lamp with her breath.
 While coughing from the smoke, Naeku then painstakingly relit the lamp before settling down for her evening studies.
 She was preparing to sit her end-of-primary school exams.
 Although that was 8 years ago, the event remained etched in her sister’s memory.